Getting into Marvel Comics is an exciting yet intimidating time, so let me be the first to welcome you to the wonderful world of Marvel!

 The major difference between these two approaches is that Part 1 of the CBH reading order will take you through every Marvel story, in chronological reading order through present day.
-This guide is updated constantly and as we head in to 2017, includes Marvel’s most recent event, Civil War 2.
+This guide is updated constantly and as we head in to 2018, includes Marvel’s most recent events like Marvel Legacy and Infinity Countdown.

 In short, the top 100 Marvel Comics guide is best for readers who just want to get started with the good stuff.
 The Comic Book Herald reading order is for those who want to try and read as much of the Marvel Universe as possible.
 You’ll be pretty well-versed in all things Marvel either way!

-Starting in October 2016, Marvel launched an initiative called Marvel NOW 2.0, which effectively marks the most recent wave of comics for you to start with in 2017.
-If you missed out, Comic Book Herald has both a complete Marvel Now 1.0 reading order (covers comics from 2012 to 2015), as well as a Marvel NOW! fast track guide.
+Starting in October 2017, Marvel launched an initiative called Marvel Legacy, which effectively marks the most recent wave of comics for you to start with in 2018.
+If you missed out, Comic Book Herald has a complete guide to getting started with Marvel Legacy comics.

-There is a lot of change in the Marvel Universe prior to Marvel Now 2.0, as well as plenty of characters that you may not know or expect to see.
+There is a lot of change in the Marvel Universe prior to Marvel Legacy, as well as plenty of characters that you may not know or expect to see.

-The chronology of comics that sets up Marvel NOW 2.0 flows as follows:
+The chronology of comics that sets up Marvel Legacy flows as follows:

 As you’d expect, reading all of this is the best way to understand what’s going on.
 It’s also a whole lot of comics to read.

-For the purposes of getting up to speed, I’d recommend you check out All-New All-Different Marvel, or at least my favorite Marvel Comics of 2016, as well as the core issues of Civil War 2.
+For the purposes of getting up to speed, I’d recommend you check out my favorite Marvel Comics of 2017, as well as the core issues of Secret Empire.

-This approach will give you plenty of background as you head in to the world of Marvel Now 2.0!
+This approach will give you plenty of background as you head in to the world of Marvel!